syndbg/syndbg.github.io/content/review-introducing-github.md

 * 3. Get out of the non-technical zone.

-My verdict is that this book should focus more on the technical part if it wants to attract developers attention.
+My verdict is that this book should focus more on the technical part if it wants to attract developers' attention.

 Still, you can buy and read it for yourself at [O'Reilly](http://shop.oreilly.com/product/0636920033059.do#).